Business Immigration

 Assist employees in gathering these documents for their EU Blue Card application:

-• Valid Passport: At least six months validity, two blank pages, plus a biodata page photocopy.
+Valid Passport Must have at least six months’ validity, two blank pages, and a photocopy of the biodata page.

-• Application Form: Antrag auf Erteilung eines Aufenthaltstitels (residence permit form).
+Application Form Antrag auf Erteilung eines Aufenthaltstitels (German residence permit application form).

-• Erklärung zum Beschäftigungsverhältnis (EZB): Completed by HR, detailing employment terms.
+Erklärung zum Beschäftigungsverhältnis (EZB) Completed by the employer/HR department, outlining employment conditions.

-• Proof of Qualification: Degree certificate (original or certified copy), plus Anabin printouts or ZAB Statement of Comparability.
-Include translations if needed.
+Proof of Qualification Degree certificate (original or certified copy) along with Anabin database printouts or a ZAB Statement of Comparability.
+Certified translations must be included if required.

-• Health Insurance Proof: Confirmation from a German provider.
+Health Insurance Proof Confirmation of valid health insurance coverage from a recognized German provider.

-• IT Professionals (no degree): Reference letters proving three years of IT experience in the last seven years.
+IT Professionals (No Degree) Reference letters confirming at least three years of professional IT experience within the last seven years.

 The responsible authority in Munich is the Kreisverwaltungsreferat (KVR), Foreigners’ Registration Office: